 For additional entertainment take a 20 minute free bus ride to the vibrant town of Invermere.
 Enjoy the night life of a town with a sports centre, curling rink, ice rink, cinema, pubs, clubs, restaurants and cafes.
 You can also skate on the frozen lake or cross country ski the perimeter – 30 kilometres.

-At Panorama Mountain Resort, you will stay in either the Tamarack Lodge or the Ski Tip Lodge.
-Both are well equipped and centrally located in the Upper Village, just steps from both the Mile 1 Quad chairlift, Panorama Springs hot pools and Upper Village amenities.
-You could not be positioned better in the village.
+At Panorama Mountain Resort, you will stay in either the Pine Inn or the Toby Horsethief Lodge.
+Both are centrally located in the village, with easy access to the chairlifts, Panorama Springs hot pools and village amenities.
+You could not be positioned better in the village..

-The Tamarack and Ski Tip are both slopeside lodges, offering comfortable, self catering accommodation for your stay during your instructor, ski patrol training programme or heli ski adventure.
+The Pine Inn is a slopeside hotel and the Toby Horsethief has incredible mountain views, offering comfortable accommodation for your stay during your instructor, ski patrol training programme or heli ski adventure.

 When staying in resort for more than a few weeks, our students really appreciate having a spacious room to set up home in.
-Bedrooms at both lodges accommodate 2-3 people and benefit from a bathroom, kitchen, TV, high speed internet and storage.
+Bedrooms at either hotel accommodate 2-3 people and benefit from a bathroom, TV, high speed internet and storage.

 As a Winter Sports Company customer, you can relax and unwind after a hard day training for your Ski Patrol, CASI or CSIA qualifications, with a long dip in one of the two luxurious outdoor hot pools located right next to the piste, or detox and refresh in the sauna.
 And, if you still fancy a work-out, get your heart rate going in the fully equipped fitness centre.